The Call for Proposals for 2026 is now open!

-As part of its commitment to a carbon-neutral campus by 2042, the University of Pennsylvania entered into a power purchase agreement (PPA) with energy company AES to develop solar arrays that would generate enough energy to fulfill 70% of the campus and health system electricity needs.
-Under the PPA, AES is generously supporting related educational efforts at Penn through a grant program run by the Environmental Innovations Initiative (EII) in the Office of the Provost.
+As part of its commitment to a carbon-neutral campus by 2042, the University of Pennsylvania is reducing its greenhouse gas emissions and has entered into a power purchase agreement (PPA) with energy company AES to develop solar arrays that would generate enough energy to fulfill 70% of the campus and health system electricity needs.
+Under the PPA, AES is generously supporting related educational efforts at Penn through a grant program run by the Office of the Vice Provost for Climate Science, Policy, and Action.

 The solar project, located on 1,600 acres in Fulton and Franklin counties in central Pennsylvania, makes up the largest solar project in the state.
 The site itself presents opportunities for field- or data-based research and that may hold implications for renewable energy initiatives more broadly.